Unhealthy Foods For Eyes

-Foods detrimental to eye health encompass sugary beverages, fried items, processed foods, and those high in sodium, as they are associated with conditions such as diabetic retinopathy, age-related macular degeneration (AMD), and inflammation.
+Unhealthy Foods For Eyes – Foods detrimental to eye health encompass sugary beverages, fried items, processed foods, and those high in sodium, as they are associated with conditions such as diabetic retinopathy, age-related macular degeneration (AMD), and inflammation.
 In contrast, foods beneficial for eye health are abundant in vitamins A, C, E, and omega-3 fatty acids, including leafy greens, fatty fish, citrus fruits, nuts, and eggs.
+Lets have a look at some of the Unhealthy Foods For Eyes

 Foods to limit or avoid